Bone Spurs (cont.)

 What is the treatment for bone spurs?

 Bone spurs are treated only if they are causing symptoms.
 Initial treatment is directed toward decreasing inflammation and avoiding reinjury when possible.
 Local cold application can help when the location of the bone spur is accessible.
 Anti-inflammatory medications, administered both orally and by local injection (Kenalog, Depomedrol, Celestone), are commonly used, depending on the location of the spur.
 Local mechanical measures, such as orthotics, or shoe inserts, and local bone spur pads might be considered, depending on the location of the bone spur.
-Bone spurs that are causing irritation of nerves and are resistant to conservative measures can require surgical operations for treatment.
+Bone spurs that are causing irritation of nerves, tendons or ligaments and that are resistant to conservative measures can require surgical operations for treatment.

 Learn more about: Celestone